JuanGongora/JuanGongora.github.io/_posts/2019-07-24-quickstart_your_nginx_learning.markdown

 The example above makes it so that when a user gets into the `/admin` URI route, it will log the connection to the `admin.access.log` file, which if not previously existing, will be created on the fly when routed.
 There is also the disabling of general access logs right below it, which is commented out, but can help to reduce saved data traffic to just the chosen log right above it; thus allowing you to prevent exceeded repetition of logged entries.

-You can ofcourse format even more complex logging configurations than the sample above, but for the sake of brevity, I'll [supply you with a learning resource](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/) that goes more into this.
+You can of course format even more complex logging configurations than the sample above, but for the sake of brevity, I'll [supply you with a learning resource](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/) that goes more into this.

 **Inheritance & Directive Types**